bozuko/spray/README.md

 ```

 ## Sessions
 In order to simulate real clients we want each client to use the same socket for each request in the same session if the 'connection' header is set to 'keep-alive'.
-A custom [agent](https://github.com/bozuko/spray/raw/master/lib/agent.js) is used to facilitate this, and the default is to use that agent.
-A different agent can be used by passing it in the agent parameter in the constructor options to spray.
+A custom [agent](https://github.com/bozuko/spray/blob/master/lib/agent.js) is used to facilitate this, and the default is to use that agent.
+A different agent can be used by passing it in the agent parameter of the Spray constructor options.
 Setting agent to false uses no agent.
 It is recommended to use the custom agent if keep-alive is used by clients of your API.

 ## Install